-2019: Made his first career NFL start at defensive end in Week 5 and recorded his first career sack...Has tallied 11 tackles (seven solo), two sacks, two passes defensed and one forced fumble...Only rookie in NFL with a sack, forced fumble and pass defensed.
+2019: Made his first career NFL start at defensive end in Week 5 and recorded his first career sack...Has tallied 10 tackles (six solo), one sack, two passes defensed and one forced fumble.

 College: Two-year starter at Eastern Michigan who appeared in 37 games and totaled 162 tackles (73 solo), including 41 for loss, 20 sacks, one INT returned for a TD, four passes defensed, eight forced fumbles and four fumble recoveries, including one returned for a TD...Finished his career ranked second in school history in both tackles for loss (41) and sacks (20).